 We are Americans (but a big shout out to any friends visiting from far-flung lands) and we have a proud history of rugged individualism & enjoy independence on a level that’s beyond what those in many countries can imagine.
 That independence is working both for and against us.

 The bottom line is that we can’t and shouldn’t wait for our government to “save us.”
 They’ve already told us what to do: Stay at Home.
+(Note: original links have been archived so clicking will take you to the archived material.)
 How is it that we’re waiting for our governors or even the President to force us?
 Having elected officials doesn’t and shouldn’t let us off the hook for either our lack of inaction or for our actions.

 As individuals, common sense & personal responsibility should prevail.
 Coronavirus started in China, and they effed up, but we (or at least some of us) brought it here while knowing full well the risk involved & the rest of us spread across the States.
 We continue to do so.
 We put us right where we are today.
 With little testing done, we have to assume everyone we come in contact with has Coronavirus & act as if we have it, too.